SeishoAbe/NucDeEx/README.md

 Therefore, the simulator codes themselves are independent of the TALYS code.

 ## Contact
-Seisho Abe (ICRR, the University of Tokyo): seisho@icrr.u-tokyo.ac.jp
+Seisho Abe (Kamioka Obs., ICRR, the University of Tokyo): seisho@icrr.u-tokyo.ac.jp

 ## Citing NucDeEx
 **If you use NucDeEx, please always cite [this paper](https://arxiv.org/abs/2310.10394) and [TALYS's paper](https://doi.org/10.1140/epja/s10050-023-01034-3).**